PaoloH24/eece-490-camhealth/README.md

 *   Python 3.9 or later installed.
 *   `pip` (Python package installer).
 *   Git (for cloning the repository).
-*   Accounts and API Keys for:
-    *   Roboflow (API Key and Classification Model ID is required - the model used in the code is `food-101-ih2pp/4`)
-    *   OpenAI (API Key and Assistant ID is required - the assistant used in the code is `asst_Qwxm9bSS2gu771Cqx3jG46B6`)

 ### Setup Steps